Saturday, 14 February 2015

 Not warning about Hezbollah, but about any foreign fighters not on Assad's side.
 Why do they hate us so much?
 Not because the US are bombing Syria, but because they are ignoring the real threat to Syrians.
 The story reports the SOHR's repetition of Syrian state media claims about their advances, without giving the reports that the advance has been repulsed.

-Isis 'forces Raqqa citizens to give blood to fighters' badly wounded by coalition air strikes
+Isis forces Raqqa citizens to give blood

-"Mr Mohammed, 26, graduated from the Faculty of Law in Damascus before travelling to Raqqa when civil war broke out to become an activist.
+'Mr Mohammed, 26, graduated from the Faculty of Law in Damascus before travelling to Raqqa when civil war broke out to become an activist.
 He said: “I went to Raqqa in 2011 to join the revolution against [Syrian President] Bashar-al-Assad.
-Me and my friends later founded the Raqqa is Being Slaughtered Silently campaign.” "
+Me and my friends later founded the Raqqa is Being Slaughtered Silently campaign.” '

 Wednesday, 11 February 2015